Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-\revtwo{}{{\bf Head movements, their prediction uncertainties, and optimized quality selection:}} \revrev{To estimate the uncertainties in head movements associated with different categories}{To determine choices for the $P_{\psi}(\psi)$ and $P_n(n)$ distributions,} \revrev{we measured the yaw movements during different time intervals and video categories and then plotted the CDFs.}{we considered the yaw \revrev{movements during}{angle changes in the traces from the head-movement dataset over} different time intervals \revrev{and}{and for different} video categories.} With the averages close to zero and the CDFs following s-shaped distributions~\cite{AAK+18}, we decided to approximate \revrev{the distribution}{yaw angle change distributions} using normal distributions and used these (or variations) \revrev{to simulate the}{for the} uncertainty $P_{\psi}(\psi)$ in yaw prediction and the uncertainty in head movements $P_{n}(n)$ used for the optimizations.
-Table~\ref{tab:variations} reports the standard deviations observed for each video category and three different time intervals $T=2,5,10$.
-Clearly, the best $P_{\psi}(\psi)$ distribution to use here would depend on the prediction techniques being used and there can be both better and worse predictors of future head movements than simply using the current viewing direction (as implicitly assumed here).
+{\bf Head movements, their prediction uncertainties, and optimized quality selection:} \revAA{}{For simplicity, consider the sliced viewport model.
+(The general viewport model extends naturally as per the differences described in the previous section.)} \revrev{To estimate the uncertainties in head movements associated with different categories}{To determine choices for the $P_{\psi}(\psi)$ and $P_n(n)$ distributions,} \revrev{we measured the yaw movements during different time intervals and video categories and then plotted the CDFs.}{we \revfive{considered}{used} the yaw \revrev{movements during}{angle changes in the traces from the head-movement dataset over} different time intervals \revrev{and}{and for different} video \revNot{categories.}{categories~\cite{CaEa20-arxiv}.}} With the averages close to zero and the CDFs following s-shaped distributions~\cite{AAK+18}, we decided to approximate \revrev{the distribution}{yaw angle change distributions} using normal distributions and used these (or variations) \revrev{to simulate the}{for the} uncertainty $P_{\psi}(\psi)$ in yaw prediction and the uncertainty in head movements $P_{n}(n)$ used for the optimizations.
+Table~\ref{tab:variations} reports the standard deviations observed for each video category and \revAA{three different time intervals $T=2,5,10$.}{four different time intervals.} Clearly, the best $P_{\psi}(\psi)$ distribution to use here would depend on the prediction techniques being used and there can be both better and worse predictors of future head movements than simply using the current viewing direction (as implicitly assumed here).
 For this reason, we apply a scaling factor $f_{\psi}$ on these measured standard deviations, with a factor $f_{\psi}$ smaller (greater) than one capturing a more (less) accurate prediction of the future viewing direction.
 Similarly, we use a factor $f_{n}$ to scale the \revrev{distribution}{standard deviation} used for the \revrev{quality selection optimization problem,}{quality selection optimization distribution $P_n(n)$,} with a factor $f_{n}$ smaller (greater) than one capturing a more (less) concentrated distribution.
 As our default values we use the 10 second values of each category with $f_{\psi} = f_{n} = 1$.